KayleeDavisGitHub/LaTeX-Templates/README.md

 This memo .tex goes into details on the packages I've used.
 To save on clutter, elsewhere comments are removed.

+# BibTex and Tables of Contents
+The Bibtex .tex file should be downloaded into the same area as the .bib file.
+To make a .bib file on your own, simply save a new file from TeXMaker as a .bib (you can format .bib files in LaTeX or any simple text editor like Notepad(++)).

+Once these are in the same location, follow the complilation instructions on the top of the .tex file to properly tell LaTeX to compile the document in a specified order.
+This .tex file provides instructions on a customized table of contents and sections/subsections.

+The .tex document ends with a few notes on customizing bibliographies.
+The .bib file, if opened, provided similar details.
+These files are defaulted to the American Political Science Review publication standards.

 # Index
 The LaTeX Index file is a neat example of guided note-taking where I grabbed "notable quotes" from various readings; yet, as this document grows it may be difficult to find quotes per topic!
 Indexing can help since an organized table of contents may not account for multiple topics within a quote, and would be taxing to shuffle around quotes.